Why You Should Have a Professional Development Plan

 4. Take Note of Extra Achievements

-Whether you’ve taken an online course in accounting at Courses Online to further your industry knowledge or you’ve gained some voluntary experience at the weekend; all of these extra activities can be included in your professional development plan.
+Whether you’ve taken an online course in human resources or business management at Courses Online to further your industry knowledge or you’ve gained some voluntary experience at the weekend; all of these extra activities can be included in your professional development plan.
 Taking the initiative to construct a personal development plan is admirable in itself, and when you include extra activities you’ve taken on off your own back, employers will see your ambitious nature and additional skills you’ve obtained.

 5. Achieve Your Goals